 By requesting a goodwill adjustment, you can ask the creditor to remove the late payment listing as a gesture of goodwill since you’ve otherwise been a great customer.

-To do this, simply write a letter to the credit card company or lender and explain your situation.
+To do this, simply write a letter to the credit card issuer or lender and explain your situation.

 Did you have an unexpected expense arise last month that made you late?
 Are you trying to perfect your credit score so you can get a mortgage or an auto loan?